Install and Configure ClamAV in Linux – Best Steps

 Step To Install and Configure ClamAV in Linux Command Line Terminal

 The ClamAV is the best antivirus for the Linux operating system.
-Let’s see how to install it in Linux.
+Let’s see how to Install and Configure ClamAV in Linux distributions.

 Step 1 – Install ClamAV on the Linux Command Line